Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

 Other Python implementations will need a different wheel.

 The `cp311-abi3` and `cp314-cp314` tags imply that these wheels contain compiled extensions.
-The tags encode which of CPython's several ABIs a wheel targets; the rest of this post explains what that means, but to get there we need to understand the structure of the CPython C API.
+The tags encode which of CPython's several ABIs a wheel targets; the rest of this post explains what that means, but to get there we'll need to describe the structure of the CPython C API.

 ## The Layers of the CPython C API